keen-r/Zabbix_Monitoring/README.md

 ## Overview

 This project documents the design and deployment of an open-source infrastructure monitoring platform for a healthcare environment using Zabbix.
+This project was developed through a combination of hands-on testing, vendor documentation, community resources, and AI-assisted troublshooting.

 The primary goals of this project are to: